 This Jameson whiskey sour makes a deliciously smooth drink!
 Irish whiskey gives a balanced flavor to this “Irish sour.”

 Got a bottle of Jameson and not sure how to use it?
 Or want to jazz up your standard whiskey sour?
 Try the Jameson whiskey sour, aka Irish sour!
-Irish whiskey gives a smooth flavor to this drink, with none of the spicy finish of the traditional bourbon or rye whiskey.
+Irish whiskey gives a smooth flavor to this drink, with none of the spicy finish of bourbon or rye whiskey.
 It’s the perfect way to use up a bottle!
 Here’s our best whiskey sour recipe, with a few notes for using Irish whiskey.

 Ingredients in a Jameson whiskey sour